hay-kot/flint/README.md

 # Flint - Extensible Linter for Front Matter

-Flint is a customizable linter for frontmatter that can can be tailed to your projects needs.
+Flint is a customizable linter for frontmatter that can can be tailored to your projects needs.
 It uses a configuration file to define rule sets that can be applied conditionally to files based on their path.

 - Supported frontmatter formats:
   - YAML
   - <s>JSON</s> (coming soon!)
   - <s>TOML</s> (coming soon!)

-This library is still experimental and probably broken.
-Use at your own risk.
+This library is still experimental.

 ## Features